spatialos/gdk-for-unity/docs/content/troubleshooting.md

   * Ensure that your field is declared in a [MonoBehaviour]({{urlRoot}}/content/glossary#monobehaviour).
 They are not supported in ECS systems.
   * Ensure that the field is decorated with a `[Require]` attribute (see [How to interact with SpatialOS using MonoBehaviours]({{urlRoot}}/content/gameobject/interact-spatialos-monobehaviours)).
    * Ensure that the GameObject containing your MonoBehaviour is associated with a [SpatialOS entity]({{urlRoot}}/content/glossary#spatialos-entity).
-You can verify this by examining whether a [SpatialOS component]({{urlRoot}}/content/glossary#spatialos-component) MonoBehaviour is added to your GameObject when you run your game.
+You can verify this by examining whether a `LinkedEntityComponent` is attached to the GameObject after it is created.
 [comment]: <> "TODO: make this clearer - what is meant by "SpatialOS component" here - do we mean a GameObject component called SpatialOS component?
 And how do we check whether this is added to the MonoBehaviour? .
 JIRA:https://improbableio.atlassian.net/browse/UTY-1575 and https://improbableio.atlassian.net/browse/TC-169."
   * Ensure that you only access Requirables in a MonoBehaviour while the MonoBehaviour is enabled.
 Requirables are supposed to be null while the MonoBehaviour is disabled.
 Note that certain Unity event methods like `OnTriggerEnter` or `OnCollisionEnter` may be invoked, even if a MonoBehaviour is disabled.
 [comment]: <> "TODO: make this fix clearer - what is meant by "Requireables" - we haven't defined this.
 JIRA: https://improbableio.atlassian.net/browse/UTY-1575 and https://improbableio.atlassian.net/browse/TC-169."